aleksha/data-analysis-tutorial/session-5/README.md

 Better to use second way with the requirement that sampled values are positive

 ### Important issues
-  * Check that the correlated requrements are the same in the efficency evaluation
+  * Check that the correlated requirements are the same in the efficency evaluation
   * Calculate the uncertainty for extarapolation (events placed outside of the efficiency map) by comparing different extrapolation techniques.
-      At least constatnt and linear.
+      At least constant and linear.

 ## Efficiency and not-well reconstructed events

 Even truth-matched (detector hits a done by a generated particle / decay products of interest) events can be not well reconstructed.
-It's good to perform a fit with the full (S+B)-model for them to get a fraction of thruth-matched events.
+It's good to perform a fit with the full (S+B)-model for them to get a fraction of truth-matched events.

 One can also can conside a fit of the data-like mixture of simulated events and background events generated according a model obtained from a fit of real data.
-This give mre precise correction factor.
+This give more precise correction factor.

 ## Homework

 ### Tasks
-  1. Re-weight an MC dataset to the data for three variables: transverce momentum, rapidity and multiplisity.
+  1. Re-weight an MC dataset to the data for three variables: transverce momentum, rapidity and multiplicity.
-  2. Oprimize a signal selection requirements using re-wighted MC for signal and sidebands for the background.
+  2. Optimize a signal selection requirements using re-wighted MC for signal and sidebands for the background.
-  3. Detemine a particle identification efficiency as a function of pseudorapidity and transverse momentum for the dataset and the efficiency map provided by a teacher.
+  3. Determine a particle identification efficiency as a function of pseudorapidity and transverse momentum for the dataset and the efficiency map provided by a teacher.
-  4. Estimate signal selection efficency for the B-mesons using MC.
+  4. Estimate signal selection efficiency for the B-mesons using MC.
 Compare results of the naive and accurate estimation.

 ### Expected outcome
-  1. Reaort
+  1. Report
   2. Code